 The h-BN powder prepared by the CVD method generally adopts a hot wall reactor, and the gaseous raw materials containing B and N are introduced into a reaction chamber through a carrier gas, and a chemical reaction occurs between the gaseous raw materials at a high temperature to form a BN powder.
-Among them, boron sources generally use boron-containing compounds such as BF3, BCl3, BBr3, B2H6 and B(OCH3)3, and the nitrogen source is generally NH3 or N2.
+Among them, boron sources generally use boron-containing compounds such as BF3, BCl3, BBr3, B2H6, and B(OCH3)3, and the nitrogen source is generally NH3 or N2.
 The purity and sphericity of the h-BN powder prepared by the CVD method are high, making it suitable for various applications.
 However, precise control of factors such as temperature, pressure, gas flow rates, and reaction time is crucial to achieve desired product characteristics.

-The water (solvent) thermal synthesis method, referred to as the hydrothermal method, is to use a water (or organic solvent) as a reaction medium in an autoclave to heat a high-pressure autoclave to create a high temperature and high-pressure reaction environment.
+The water (solvent) thermal synthesis method, referred to as the hydrothermal method, is to use water (or organic solvent) as a reaction medium in an autoclave to heat a high-pressure autoclave to create a high temperature and high-pressure reaction environment.
 In such an environment, substances that are generally poorly soluble or insoluble can be dissolved and reacted to form new crystals.
-The hydrothermal method is usually used to synthesize oxide or metal element ultrafine powder, and research on preparation of non-oxide superfine powder is still in its infancy.
-The process conditions of the hydrothermal method are relatively easy to control, the product particle size can reach nanometer scale, the uniformity and the sphericity are good, but the yield is generally low.
-Therefore, the selection of suitable solvents, raw materials and additives to reduce the reaction temperature (large-scale production below 240 °C) and increase the yield will be the focus of future research.
-Hexagonal boron nitride ceramics has a very wide range of applications, and Advanced Ceramic Materials manufactures hexagonal boron nitride powder with high purity and reasonable price.
-You can visit https://www.preciseceramic.com/ for more information.
+The hydrothermal method is usually used to synthesize oxide or metal element ultrafine powder, and research on the preparation of non-oxide superfine powder is still in its infancy.
+The process conditions of the hydrothermal method are relatively easy to control, the product particle size can reach the nanometer scale, and the uniformity and the sphericity are good, but the yield is generally low.
+Therefore, the selection of suitable solvents, raw materials, and additives to reduce the reaction temperature (large-scale production below 240 °C) and increase the yield will be the focus of future research.

 An Overview of Silicon Nitride CeramicsNext